 It’s not good for a brand to have 50 people selling their product on Amazon, it doesn’t help them at all.
 No one’s interest is aligned there.
 If you’re a reseller you’re basically buying commodities and you’re trading online, which is fine and it’s a great way to make a lot of money.
 But is it in the brand’s best interest?
 They’re better off working with some exclusive partners who are willing to really build their brands, and market their company on marketplaces and other channels.
 Brands are either going to work with exclusive people, start to do it themselves, or start hiring agencies.

 When I was in China I can’t tell you how many factories and people I talked to that are really trying to move directly into selling online.
 And a lot of big brands are also discovering that.
 They’re building out teams of people who just focus on Amazon and eBay – really Amazon a lot.
-And Amazon is in China, they’re recruiting sellers there as well.
+And Amazon is there, they’re recruiting Chinese sellers as well.
 Those guys are understanding how to use FBA, how to do branding.
 So in my opinion, it’s going to be more and more people moving towards doing their own brands, and owning something proprietary about their business.

 If you have something that’s proprietary and it’s your brand, you can protect yourself against the competition and even against Amazon, because you have a brand that can hopefully sell on other channels, including brick and mortar as well.
 I feel like Amazon is a kind of battleground for developing new products.
 You can come to market really quickly and create something new and unique, and test it there.
 Then you get feedback.
 The reviews are right there and if you look at the negative reviews especially, your customers are telling you how you can become better at what you’re doing.
 Then you go back and work with your product development team and make something more unique and better.

 We’re positioning ourselves for that, which is why we’re building tools like Snagshout and focusing on those markets and those verticals.